vigneshsweekaran/vigneshsweekaran.github.io/content/shellscript/tutorials/part-2.md

 ### What is for loop ?

-Loop foop is used to do the repeat the task until limit is reached or iterate through the items
+Loop foop is used to do the repeat the task until the limit is reached or iterate through the items

 ![For loop](/content/shellscript/tutorials/images/for.png)

-In the above diagram `{1..5}` chnages to `1,2,3,4,5` which means the for loop is going to repeat the command execution 5 times.
+In the above diagram `{1..5}` changes to `1,2,3,4,5` which means the for loop is going to repeat the command execution 5 times.

 The commands will be placed inside `do, done` block